Is It Safe to Eat Expired Protein Powder?

 If you still think protein powder is only for muscleheads who never leave the weight room, you're sorely behind on the fitness-nutrition times.
 Protein is an essential macronutrient that helps you recover from tough workouts, build muscle, and stabilize blood sugar so you can maintain good energy.
 (Here's how much protein you need per day.)

 But try as you might, if you're not one to reach for a scoop of whey protein (or soy, brown rice, or casein protein) every time you make a post-workout protein shake, it can be hard to use up those huge tubs of protein powder before the sell-by date.
 And while you might admit to using things like milk a few days after the carton says it's expired, do the same iffy "rules" apply to protein powder?
-(I mean, is expired food really bad for you, anyway?)

 Does protein powder go bad after the sell-by date?